jandiee/applifting-frontend-challenge-blog-app/README.md

 I haven't implemented the uploading / fetching / editing image functionality in the whole app.
 Everything is ready for it, I've highlighted some of the functionality using comments directly in the components' source files, but I don't really have time to play with the image API endpoint and adding the upload image feature.
 I believe I've already proved it would not be a problem for me.
 Image functionality is not described in the FE Challenge description and I simply don't have time for it, sorry.

+#### Proposed image implementation

+I would add "Upload image" button to the Create Article form.
+In the publishing process, the image would be first uploaded and the `imageId` from the response of the POST API call would be then used in the article details and the POST API call to create an article would happen just after saving this imageId.
+That way, I could save imageId of a newly uploaded image to an article in one button click (2 api calls).

+When fetching the article details, once again I would use 2 api calls.
+First, fetch the article details including the imageId field and then fetch the image.
+Just after both this call, show the article details (loader up to this moment).

 ### Recent Articles

 * No number of comments on the main page, no author - API doesn't provide this functionality.
 More on this above.